arielhr1987/MySQLink/README.md

 The ExtJS and PHP tool for admin your MySQL databases.

-This app is currently on development...
+This app is currently under development... if u have any question or suggestion you can contact me to mail email: arielhr1987@gmail.com